tccontre/DBOBUS/README.md

 Description: A simple python script to de-obfuscate ABOBUS batch script obfuscator.

 ## Introduction:
 The ABOBUS Obfuscator, developed by EscaLag, is a batch script obfuscation tool designed to obscure and protect code written in batch programming.
 It is recognized for its effectiveness in making batch files harder to read and reverse-engineer by using advanced obfuscation techniques.
-The tool is implemented in Python and is considered one of the more powerful options available for batch file obfuscation.
+The tool is implemented in Python and is considered one of the effective tools for batch file obfuscation.

 This Python Script can roughly de-obfuscate the actual script being obfuscated by this ABOBUS obfuscator.